novitalabs/sd-webui-cleaner/README.md

 <br>

 ### Used without GPU
-If you don't have a GPU, please set the cleanr_use_cpu parameter to true through the setting page or api.
+If you don't have a GPU, please set the cleaner_use_cpu parameter to true through the setting page or api.

 <br>